Darth-Fab/Windowed-Lagged-Cross-Correlation--WLCC-/README.md

 ## Stuff that I am fixing
 - The script is still hard to customize.
 I am working on making it more accessible and easy to tailor
 - Trial-by-trial analysis is still quite a mess.
 The script unnecessarily saves several data files for each trial, which is a problem with a large number of trials
 - Still need to implement the section for Facial Synchrony - estimated with OpenFace output

+When I have time, I want to absolutely move this script on Python.
+Any advice appreciated!